gjbex/Best-practices-for-scientific-computing/docs/optimization.md

 Again, using the right libraries may give you a free lunch, similar to vectorization.
 Intel MKL and OpenBLAS/LAPACK will execute operations on multiple course if you link to the correct implementation.
 This is also the case for other libraries that use these under the hood.
-(TODO: add examples).
+For example, the [Armadillo](https://arma.sourceforge.net/) C++ library will use BLAS and LAPACK libraries if available.
 The same applies to Python and R packages, e.g., numpy can use a BLAS library under the hood to perform matrix operations, hence using multiple cores for the computations.

-For Fortran, C, and C++, [OpenMP](TODO) is a good option to parallelize your code in a shared memory context.
+For Fortran, C, and C++, [OpenMP](https://openmp.org/) is a good option to parallelize your code in a shared memory context.
 Typically, you annotate your source code with directives on, e.g., loop constructs to indicate to the compiler that these loops should be parallelized.
 The compiler will generate the appropriate instructions for you.
 This sounds suspiciously easy, and indeed, it is not so simple in practice to obtain good efficiency.

 Specifically for C++ a few more options are available.
 Many algorithms in the STL (Standard Template Library) can be executed in parallel with minimal